-Motor is an electronic device that converts electrical energy of your battery into mechanical energy, which is required in order to fly your drone.
-Choosing a perfect motor is very essential as it will control speed, flight time, stability and performance of your drone.
+The motor is an electronic device that converts electrical energy of your battery into mechanical energy, which is required in order to fly your drone.
+Choosing a perfect motor is essential as it will control speed, flight time, stability and performance of your drone.

-For a quadcopter you will require 4 brushless dc motors.
-Many comes with a question that why a brushless motor, why not a brushed motor?
+For a quadcopter, you will require 4 brushless dc motors.
+Many come with a question that why a brushless motor, why not a brushed motor?
 So here’s the difference.
 Brushless motors are more powerful, they provide maximum RPM, as there isn’t a possibility of brush erosion so they last longer and their efficiency is 10% greater as compared to brushed motors.

 kV= RPM / V

 In order to fly a drone your motor should be able to produce twice thrust as the total weight of your drone.
 For instance, consider the total weight of your drone is 1 kg.
 Then the thrust of 2 kg will be required to fly your drone.
 For a quadcopter, each motor should be able to produce the thrust of 500 grams while in an octocopter each motor should be able to produce 250 grams.

 The movement of your motors and the way you install them is very essential.
 The best thing to do is install each motor in such a way that each motor rotates in opposite the direction in which the next motor is moving.

 Many of you will be curious that by how making one motor clockwise and another counterclockwise will make the flight more efficient?
 Consider this figure of a quadcopter drone: